sheepforce/Exckel/README.md

 The destination of the output (and intermediate files) is determined by `--outdir`, which points to the path, where output shall be written.
 Next to writing all files to this directory, Exckel will look for potentially already existing files (such as images and cubes) in this directory.
 If not set, it defaults to the current directory.

 An explanation of the workflow and the effects of the parameters follows.

+_Note:_ There is an alternative to calling `exckel exckel`, namely `exckel tabulate`, which provides other parameters but is only meant for creating table documents of many images but has nothing to do with excited state analysis.

 ### Parsing, Plotting and Filtering
 *Relevant arguments:*